 Cannot attack PVE combatants or non-combatants.

 Combatants can choose to switch between PVE and PVP stances during the event whenever they respawn.
-Players can also choose to switch to non-combatants during the event whenever they respawn, to which they must surrender all non “Quest” Items they possess and their class.
-However, non-combatants cannot switch to being a combatant.
+Players can also choose to switch to non-combatants during the event whenever they respawn, but they must surrender all “Lootable”, non “Quest”, Items they possess to the Adventurer's Guild.

 Combatants can initiate combat with any other combatants.
 To initiate combat, you must have the full attention of all players involved with weapons drawn.
-If you are initiating combat to claim Relics or for quest reasons, the target must either fight you or “Surrender”.
+If you are initiating combat to claim Relics or for quest reasons, the target has one minute to decide whether to fight you or “Surrender”.

 For public safety, bows, crossbows, and thrown javelins cannot be used outside of mapped combat zones.